3 Steps To Improve Site Acceptance of ePRO in Medical Device Trials

 However, the pandemic offered a valuable opportunity for sites to gain insight into the groundbreaking benefits of digital transformation that ePRO delivers.
 Although the pandemic assisted Nevro in gaining approval from its sites, sponsors desiring to adopt ePRO can still gain essential insights from their example.

 This begins with recognizing and eliminating impediments.
-As Dr. Frances Rubenstein, Nevro’s Director of Database Management pointed out recently, data management teams aren’t the only stakeholders requiring involvement for the successful implementation of ePRO.
+As Dr. Frances Rubenstein, Nevro’s Director of Database Management pointed out, data management teams aren’t the only stakeholders requiring involvement for the successful implementation of ePRO.
 It is vital that all parties involved—especially study sites—are enlightened on and embrace the ePRO agenda.

 2. Engage early